neicnordic/ahm18.neic.nordforsk.org/_crossteams/06-speed-blogging6.md

 name: speed-blogging
 ---

-Don't you want to participate to the 2018 NeIC box office?
+Do you want to participate to the 2018 NeIC box office?

 The NeIC vision and strategic process movie is on its way!